 3 Common Myths About Xylitol

-2. "It’s Just Like Sugar" While xylitol tastes like sugar, its health benefits set it apart.
-It supports oral health, maintains stable blood sugar levels, and contains fewer calories.
+- "It’s Just Like Sugar" While xylitol tastes like sugar, its health benefits set it apart.
+It differs from sugar in several ways, including its lower glycemic index and reduced calorie content.

 Why Choose Nathan & Son’s Xylitol?

 At Nathan and Sons, we are committed to delivering the highest quality xylitol.
-Our product is sourced from non-GMO birch trees, ensuring purity and sustainability.
+Our product is sourced from non-GMO birch trees, with a focus on sourcing transparency and ingredient quality.
 We will never cut corners for mass production!
 You can enjoy the natural sweetness of xylitol without worrying about harmful additives or environmental impact.

 Bottom Line